datarichard/shit-happens-index/README.md

   filter(wave != "a")
 ```

-Our modelling strategy was to first estimate the total effect associated
+Our predictive modelling strategy was to first estimate the total effect
-with the weighted and unweighted scores, and then partition the total
+associated with the weighted and unweighted scores, and then partition
-effect into between-person and within-person effects.
-The total effect
+the total effect into between-person and within-person effects.
+The
-and the between-person effect are important estimates of the predictive
+total effect and the between-person effect are important estimates of
-value of life events for future mental mental illness across the
+the predictive value of life events for future mental mental illness
-population, however they are also affected/biased by differences between
+across the population, however they are also affected/biased by
-people, such as gender, age, wealth or stable personality traits
+differences between people, such as gender, age, wealth or stable
-(time-invariant features).
-We are mostly interested in the within-person
+personality traits (time-invariant features).
+We are mostly interested
-effect since that tells us whether recent life events can play a role in
+in the within-person effect since that tells us whether recent life
-future illness events for an individual, after removing any other
+events can play a role in future mental illness of an individual, after
-(stable) differences between people.
-The within-person estimate is thus
+removing any other (stable) differences between people.
+The
-more clincally relevant (nb. the within-person estimates may still be
+within-person estimate is thus more clincally relevant (nb. the
-subject to other (unmeasured) time-varying confounds).
+within-person estimates may still be subject to other (unmeasured)
+time-varying confounds).

 As the weights are a time-varying covariate, we used a multi-level model
 with random intercepts for each person.
 To partition the total effect,